daggerok/from-zero-to-reactive-cloud-micro-hero/docs/README.md

 ## what?
 * Configured Travis CI pipelines
 * Initialized draft and implement of VuePress documentation
-* Implemented step1 with sets of spring boot 2.2.0.RELEASE reactive applications
+* Implemented step1 with sets of spring boot 2.2.o.RELEASE reactive applications
-* Implemented step2 with replacing in-memory map DBs ->  r2dbc-postgres (in docker) spring-data integration
+* Implemented step2 with replacing in-memory map DBs -> r2dbc-postgres spring-data integration (run pg in docker)
+* Implemented step3 and Dockerize all applications using fabric8.io maven plugin

 ## step1
 Simple sets of applications implementation for local run